azat-co/practicalnode/chapter6/chapter6.md

 - *Groups of routes*: `app.get('/api/*', auth)`
 - *Individual routes*: `app.get('/admin/users', auth)`

-For example, if we want to protect all `/api/` endpoints, we execute the following:
+For example, if we want to protect all `/api/` endpoints, we utilize the following middleware with `*`:

 ```js
 app.all('/api/*', auth)